dreamcatcher-tech/dreamcatcher-tech/website/blog/2023-11-04-JIT-applications.md

 1. **A Stuck as the Unit of Innovation**:
    When HAL identifies that it is genuinely stuck in its service to the user, it creates an object out of it, named a "Stuck".
 These are NFTs on a public blockchain, and embody a problem within the Dreamcatcher.
 Stucks are valuable, as a high quality problem statement is the critical step in getting a high quality solution.
-1. **Funding as incentivization** Knowing that HAL has already vetted a Stuck as being unique, humans can put funding against a Stuck to incentivize its solution, and HAL helps advertise the problem to those best suited to solve it.
+1. **Funding as incentivization** Knowing that HAL has already vetted a Stuck as being unique, funding can be put against a Stuck to incentivize its solution, and HAL helps advertise the problem to those best suited to solve it.

 1. **Integration within Jitters**:
    Once solved, HAL verifies the solution, the funds are dispersed, and the solution is immediately available to be incorporated into Jitters.
 Once it gathers traction within Jitter use, consumption payments start to flow to the contributors of the Stuck.

 1. **Innovation becomes a Collective Endeavor**:
    The decentralized and AI integrated nature of the Innovation Network fosters a collective endeavor towards problem-solving.
-It makes users a collaborative part of continuous improvement, with an openness that should outperform closed innovation.
+It makes users a collaborative part of continuous improvement, with an openness and connectedness that should outperform closed and disconnected innovation.

 ## Funding, Pricing, and Revenue